HeronErin/OSU-notes/physics/Vectors and examples, WK2.md

 $$ \bar a = \frac {\Delta \bar v} {\Delta t} $$

 $$ \bar a = \frac {d\bar v} {dt} $$
+Subing vectors is the same adding the inverse
 ## Eq for projectile
 $$ \Delta x = 0.5 a_x t^2 + v_{ix}t$$
 BUT KNOWING THINGS